muratk5n/thirdwave/en/README.md

 Gas-fired plants with CCS generating electricity is relatively clean but inefficient.
 Electricity as a transmission mechanism has problems;
-it is slow, generation has to match demand, exactly every time.
+it is slow, generation has to match demand, exactly, every time.
 That causes power plants to unnecessarily ramp-up, ramp-down their production, and/or complicated mechanisms to try to predict power usage.
 Storing electricity is expensive, batteries are too heavy,